NVIDIA/ais-k8s/playbooks/ais-deployment/docs/switch_protocol.md

 4. **Certificate Creation and Mounting:** Follow [generate_https_cert](generate_https_cert.md) to create your TLS certificates.

+> Note: If you are using AIS CLI and do not want to verify the certificate, use `$ ais config cli set cluster.skip_verify_crt true`.

 ### Playbook Execution

 Follow these steps to use the `ais_switch_protocol` playbook: